intelliot/XRPL-Standards/XLS-30d.md

 where X is equal to the LimitSpotPrice for the trade, i.e. the threshold on the spot-price of asset out after trade.

+2.4.3.
+Transfer Fee
+We propose that the transfer fee is not applied to AMMCreate, AMMDeposit and AMMWithdraw transactions.

+AMM instance never pays the transfer fee.
+Transfer Fee will automatically apply to Payments transaction and conditionally in offer-crossing through OfferCreate.

 3. Governance: Trading Fee Voting Mechanism
 This proposal allows for the TradingFee of the AMM instance be a votable parameter.
 Any account that holds the corresponding LPTokens can cast a vote using the new AMMVote transaction.

 We introduce a new field VoteSlots associated with each AMM instance in the AMM ledger entry.
-The VoteSlots field keeps a track of uptoup to eight active votes for the instance.
+The VoteSlots field keeps a track of up to eight active votes for the instance.

 Field Name	Required?
 JSON Type	Internal Type
 VoteSlots		array	ARRAY